Join ALSETLab

 During and after admission (as a TA or RA, or self-funded):

-If you plan to pay for your graduate studies (self-funded), you will still be expected to work within my research area and within one of my research efforts.
+If you plan to pay for your graduate studies (self-funded) or you have a fellowship, you will still be expected to work within my research area and within one of my research efforts.
 You are also expected to deliver at the same rate as other students under an RA.
 While there is some flexibility on what specific project you can work on, I have an ambitious research agenda and ideas that I want to pursue - you are welcome to contribute to this agenda, but if you have your own ideas that differ from my agenda, I suggest you find other faculty to work with.

 During the admission process, I might contact you if I have funding and/or interest on you.
 This initial contact does not mean you are admitted and that I will supervise you.
 Most likely I will give you a short research task to see if you are capable of working with me, this does not imply that you will be admitted.